Novel insights into the Coma cluster kinematics with DESI. I. Linking mass profile, orbital anisotropy, and galaxy populations: Results

+Overall, we found a general good agreement among different mass profiles within uncertainties at large radii, with the largest deviations found instead near the centre.
+The weak lensing analysis of \cite{Gavazzi_2009} predicts a cluster mass that is lower, but still in agreement with our value considering their $1\,\sigma$ uncertainties, as discussed in Sect.~\ref{sec:conclusions}.
+See also a comparison between our best virial mass measurement and those coming from more recent studies in Fig. \ref{fig:mass_compare}.

-As expected, the dynamics is completely dominated by the RS galaxies, producing a profile in excellent agreement with that obtained from the mixed sample, as further shown by the red solid curve in Fig.~\ref{fig:mass_profile} (left).
+We further performed runs on the single populations to infer the mass profile predicted by each color classes; the estimates of the free parameters, for each of the three independently treated populations, are reported in the corresponding columns of Table \ref{tab:diff_samples_results}.
+As expected, the kinematics are completely dominated by the RS galaxies, producing a profile in excellent agreement with that obtained from the mixed sample, as is further shown by the solid red curve in Fig.~\ref{fig:mass_profile} (top).
 While the analysis of the GV sample tends to underestimate the total mass at all radii, the BC galaxies favour a less concentrated and more massive cluster, supporting the idea that they are farther away from dynamical equilibrium.